Skip to content

 Some people commit non-financial fraud that targets trans people.
 Some of those perpetrators are trans themselves.
 Examples include:

-• Online predators who steal photos and pretend to be that person (catfishing)
+• Online predators who steal photos or generate them with AI and pretend to be that person (catfishing)

-• People who create fake friends or identities (sockpuppeting)
+• People who create fake friends or separate identities (sockpuppeting)

 • People who paste their own faces into images of others (wannabes)